 The course is a bit of an investment, but I wish I’d taken it back when I started.
 I spent months learning everything the hard way instead…

 I followed Victoria’s advice, and within a few months, I was making $1000 a month from my writing, which went a long way toward helping to support my family on just a few hours a week.

 Freelance writing and my blog make up 60-80% of my family’s monthly income currently.

 Rent or Lease Parts of Your Land

-Leasing parts your land for agriculture might also save you on your property taxes too.
+Leasing parts of your land for agriculture might also save you on your property taxes too.
 Here in Vermont, we have something called “current use” which lowers taxes on land currently in agricultural use.
-Property taxes are a huge expense, and something we didn’t budget for when we moved off grid.
+Property taxes are a huge expense, and something we didn’t budget for when we moved off-grid.

 Living a self-sufficient life was your dream, but it’s also the dream of countless others.
 If you’ve made the leap to living off the grid and working to produce your own energy and food, chances are you’ve learned a lot along the way.
 Teaching courses on everything from solar installation to animal processing to permaculture can help you connect with other aspiring homesteaders while keeping you engaged and up to date with your passions.

 To teach about your experiences, you don’t necessarily need to be an in-person teacher.
 A fellow off-grid blogger, Teri Page of Homestead Honey, also makes a substantial portion of her income through her writing how-to books about off-grid living.